Bio

 Born 1979

-Recent solo exhibitions have been held at Reynolds Gallery in Richmond, VA, at W&L University’s Staniar Gallery in Lexington, VA, and at The Noguchi Museum in Queens, NY.
-She has been awarded numerous Artist-in-Residence fellowships including Lower Manhattan Cultural Council’s Workspace and Process Space, NYC, Frans Masereel Centrum, Belgium, the Banff Centre, Canada and was most recently a Keyholder at the Lower East Side Printshop in NYC.
+Raintree has held four solo exhibitions with Reynolds Gallery (Richmond, VA) and has exhibited with cultural and academic institutions such as the Noguchi Museum (Queens, NY), High Line Art (New York, NY), and the Staniar Gallery at Washington & Lee University (Lexington, VA).
+She has been awarded numerous grants and fellowships including from Lower Manhattan Cultural Council’s Workspace and Process Space (New York, NY), Frans Masereel Centrum (Belgium), the Banff Centre (Canada), and the Lower East Side Printshop (New York, NY).
 Raintree holds a BFA from Virginia Commonwealth University and an MFA from Parsons School of Design.